jeremybrooks/jinx/README.md

 The StdoutLogger is provided.
 You can write your own logger to log to log4j or another destination.
 Just implement the LogInterface.

-If you need to log the body of a photo upload request, you must set verbose logging to true, and set the system property jinx.log.multipart to true.
+If you need to log the body of a photo upload request, you must set a JinxLogger, enable verbose logging, and enable multipart logging.

+	JinxLogger.setLogger(new StdoutLogger());
+	jinx.setVerboseLogging(true);
+	jinx.setMultpartLogging(true);

 # REQUIREMENTS
-You must be using Java 1.6 or higher.
+You must be using Java 1.7 or higher.

 If you are using Maven, just include this in your pom.xml file